Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Instructions and general operation

 (1) Select a block of text in the body text area of the document -- or even the entire document (Edit, Select, All).
 Generally you will want to select several paragraphs or pages.
 If you do not select anything the macro will process the entire document.
+You should try it on a relatively small document first to see how it works, especially if you enable any of the menus' options (next step).

 (2) Play the macro, and make your initial choice of the type of list from the first menu that appears.
 Click OK.
 A second menu will then appear, related to your first choice.
 Note that some options on this menu will differ depending on whether you wish to create a frequency list or a plain alphabetical list.
 Click OK again.

-Screen shot: Screen shot Main WordList menu
+Screen shot 1: Screen shot Main WordList menu

 Screen shot Frequency list sub-menu